graphiti-api/graphiti/quickstart.md

 This should be pretty straightforward if you're familiar with `ActiveRecord`.
 We define `Model` objects, putting configuration on class attributes.
-We instatiating instances of those Models, and call `save()` to persist.
+We instatiate instances of those Models, and call `save()` to persist.
 For more information, see the [JSORM Documentation](https://jsonapi-suite.github.io/jsorm/).

 Run the script: